Destructive Philippine typhoon puts spotlight on climate concerns

-MANILA (Reuters) - Belle Segayo had traveled to the central Philippines to teach local officials how to adapt to a future altered by climate change.
+MANILA, Nov 12 (Reuters) - Belle Segayo had travelled to the central Philippines to teach local officials how to adapt to a future altered by climate change.

 But the future, or at least a forewarning of it, came to her instead in the shape of Typhoon Haiyan, underlining concerns that damaging storms could increasingly threaten coastal nations such as the Philippines as oceans warm and seawater levels rise.